 What Is Clafoutis?

 Clafoutis is a classic French dessert, pronounced “klah-foo-tee.
-It is both elegant and delicious.
+It is both elegant and a delicious light dessert.
 This traditional dish consists of fresh stone fruit, usually cherries, baked in a light custard-like batter.
 It’s the perfect way to showcase seasonal fruits and impress your guests with minimal effort.
 The word ‘clafoutis’ comes from southern France, where it means ‘to fill.’
-This reflects how the dish is prepared – with fruit being filled into a baking dish before being covered with batter.
-The name describes the cooking process and hints at the dish’s rustic nature.
+This reflects how the dish is prepared – with fruit being filled into a baking dish before you pour batter over the fruit.
+The name describes the cooking process and hints at the dish’s rustic nature and is perfect for any day of the week.

 Ingredients